Researchers from India, Israel, US trying to develop drug to treat rare disease 'GNB1 Encephalopathy' | Science-Environment

 ''On the other hand, epilepsy can be treated using specific drugs to increase the patient's quality of life.
 To treat epilepsy, specific targets have to be identified.
 Most epilepsies are caused due to altered ion channel function.
 Ion channels are proteins that underlie the electrical activity of neurons and heart cells.

-''It is also possible that a combination of already existing drugs help in a customised treatment line for the rare disease.
-Like in case of Covid, no new drug was found but already available drugs became part of treatment protocol,'' said.
+''It is also possible that a combination of already existing drugs helps in a customised treatment line for the rare disease.
+Like in case of Covid, no new drug was found but already available drugs became part of treatment protocol,'' he said.

 The research was supported by Indo-Israel Binational grant offered by Israel Science Foundation (ISF) and India's University Grants Commission (UGC).